 Evan Mawdsley.
 Thunder in the East: The Nazi-Soviet War 1941-1945.
 New York: Oxford University Press, 2–5.

 Until I read this book, I had no idea about the scale of the war in the east.
 Our usual understanding of World War II is so colored by the American view of things.
 But the struggle between the Soviet Union and Nazi Germany was of a size and extent that is simply staggering.
 There is no question in my mind that Germany lost the war because of its invasion of the Soviet Union and the resulting monumental engagements in the east.
 Of course the whole struggle developed in such a strange pattern.
 When Germany invaded in the summer of 1941, they marched almost all the way to Moscow and other key cities in astonishing fashion.
 But with the onset of winter, their progress stalled, in part because they had never expected that things would last that long and they were ill-prepared for the bitter winter weather.
 And of course the stalemate and ultimate loss at Stalingrad was the decisive turning point.
 By that time Soviet industry, aided by the US Lend-Lease program, was producing war materiel on a huge scale.
 And the Red Army leadership and the incredible commitment of unbelievable numbers of troops turned the tide.
 The scale of eastern battles, including gigantic tank battles, was just simply incredible, like nothing that happened on other fronts.
 The losses in men and materiel were unbelievable.
 Soviet losses were roughly 10 million men, and in addition, an estimated 17 million civilians were killed.
-German losses were roughly 3.5 million men.
-As a point of comparison, total British losses during the war were 350 thousand, American losses were about 300 thousand.
+German losses were roughly 3.5 million men killed in the east.
+As a point of comparison, total British losses during the war were 380 thousand, American losses were about 400 thousand.
 There were months on the eastern front when the Germans and Soviets each lost more men than either of these figures.
 It was just an incredible carnage.
 And Mawdsley covers these matters in gripping detail.

 Lisa McGirr.
 The War on Alcohol: Prohibition and the Rise of the American State.
 New York: W.W.
 Norton, 2016.